 Today we’re discussing—wait for it—failure.

 I know, I know.
 You’re probably giving me a funny look right now.
-Or contemplating whether or not you should just turn and run now.
-I mean, failure isn’t exactly synonymous with failure.
+Or contemplating whether or not you should just stop reading and go back to Facebook.
+I mean, failure isn’t exactly synonymous with leadership.

 How someone handles their failures and mistakes directly reflects on their ability to lead others in a positive manner.
 Because no matter how hard a person tries, they will never be perfect.
 Something they do will go wrong or they’ll say the wrong thing.
 It happens.